ajavamind/A3DCamera/README.md

 #### WiFi Remote Control
 The app can listen for UDP broadcast messages to control the camera.
 Only shutter control is working.
 This feature can be used to trigger multiple cameras at the same time.
 This is working, but is turned off for now and is a work in progress.
-An Android app at xxx can trigger broadcast messages.
+An Android app at [RemoteCapture ](https://github.com/ajavamind/RemoteCapture) can trigger broadcast messages.

 ### Limitations
 Captured images are on par in quality with the native camera app.
 However, with this camera images may still need adjustments for vertical alignment, contrast, color saturation, and sharpening.